dillontitcomb/hair-salon/README.md

 * _dotnet build_
 * _dotnet run_
 * _Navigate to "localhost:5000" in browser_
-* _Add stylists and clients to your heart's desire._
+* _Add stylists, clients, and specialties to your heart's desire._

 ## Known Bugs